toggl/pipes-api/README.md

 * Fill in needed oauth tokens and URL-s under config json files
 * Start the server with `make run`

+### Architecture

+- `pkg` - Stores all abstract business and application logic.
+- `internal` - Stores all infrastructure packages.

 ## Testing

 ```bash